Borderliner/neverever/README.md

 # neverever

-`neverever` is a zero-dependency TypeScript library for safe handling of data in TypeScript.
-It provides enhanced `Option<T>` and `Result<T, E>` types for handling optional values and success/error outcomes, just like the `neverthrow` library with additional chainable methods and utilities.
-The library supports both synchronous and asynchronous workflows, making it ideal for robust error handling and data transformation.
+`neverever` is a zero-dependency TypeScript library for safe and expressive data handling.
+It provides enhanced `Option<T>` and `Result<T, E>` types, inspired by functional programming, for managing optional values and success/error outcomes.
+With support for both synchronous and asynchronous workflows, chainable methods, and utility functions, it’s a robust alternative to libraries like `neverthrow`.
+Use it to eliminate null checks, simplify error handling, and streamline data transformations.

 ## Installation